-Europe Is Experiencing a Record-Breaking Heat Wave
+Paris Could Hit 108 Degrees Thursday as Record-Breaking Heat Wave Scorches Europe

 “The likelihood of two record-braking heatwaves have almost certainly gone up due to climate change,” said James Screen, climatologist at the University of Exeter in southern England.
 “More hot extremes is one of its simplest and well-understood effects.”

 Temperature records may shatter in the U.K., as southeast England is forecast to reach 39 degrees Celsius (102 Fahrenheit) on Thursday, according to the Met Office.
-France is also getting sweltering weather, with Paris seen peaking at 42 degrees Celsius, Meteo France says.
+France is also getting sweltering weather, with Paris seen peaking at 42 degrees Celsius (nearly 108 degrees Fahrenheit), Meteo France says.
 Cooler weather is due from Friday.

 On Wednesday, temperatures in the Netherlands reached a new all-time high of 39.1 degrees at a military airbase just north of the Belgian border, breaking a record that stood for 75 years, according to the country’s meteorological office.
 Belgium posted a new highest temperature of 39.9 degrees for the first time ever, according to the country’s meteorological institute.